apache/nuttx/configs/open1788/README.txt

       CONFIG_UART1_2STOP=0

   In this configuration using UART1, it is necessary to disable LED support on the board.
-That is because UART1 RXD is set for pin p0.16, but so it LED2.
+That is because UART1 RXD is set for pin p0.16, but so is LED2.
 If you do not disable LED support then no incoming serial data will be recevied.